OverJar/World/README.md

  XRAPR earn up to 1000% APR in your wallet, share Runa XR with friends & family to improve APR

  XRAPR+ are based on daily transactions, more investors more APR percentages

- XRliquidity & Burned & Safety: better future price improvement, liquidity route to dead address locked forever on 2024 for up to 10 years, liquidity on dead address are locked forver on the Blockchain ecosystem for long term investments.

 95% XR burned ( future price improvement )
 ![XR Burned](https://raw.githubusercontent.com/FlintFinancial/RunaXR/main/XRburned.png)